tofuness/Toshocat/README.md

 $ npm run webpack:dev
 $ npm run start:dev
 ```
 Starts up the application in development mode.
-The Squirrel updater won't work in
+The Squirrel updater won't work in the
-development environments and you may safely ignore those errors.
+development environment so you can safely ignore Squirrel errors.

 ### Building
 ```